Frequently Asked Questions for Parker Performing Arts School

 This is an extremely exciting prospect, however, it needs to be absolutely clear to our community that our #1 priority is to support our current school, and to make our current school successful now and for the future.
 The High School effort will be above and beyond our current school.

-If you want more information about the PPA High School possibility, please direct all questions and inquiries to the PPA Board of Directors using email@example.com, and please attend PPA Board of Directors Meetings to express interest in this amazing possibility.
+If you want more information about the possibility of a PPA High School,, please direct all questions and inquiries to the PPA Board of Directors at email@example.com, and please attend PPA Board of Directors Meetings to express interest in this amazing possibility.

 What is a Charter School and how is it different from my neighborhood school?